 We present an Angluin-style algorithm to learn nominal automata, which are acceptors of languages over infinite (structured) alphabets.
 The abstract approach we take allows us to seamlessly extend known variations of the algorithm to this new setting.
 In particular we can learn a subclass of nominal non-deterministic automata.
 An implementation using a recently developed Haskell library for nominal computation is provided for preliminary experiments.

 Automata learning has been successfully applied in the verification of hardware and software.
-The size of the automaton model learned is a bottleneck for scalability and hence optimizations that enable learning of compact representations are important.
+The size of the automaton model learned is a bottleneck for scalability, and hence optimizations that enable learning of compact representations are important.
 This paper exploits monads, both as a mathematical structure and a programming construct, to design, prove correct, and implement a wide class of such optimizations.
 The former perspective on monads allows us to develop a new algorithm and accompanying correctness proofs, building upon a general framework for automata learning based on category theory.
 The new algorithm is parametric on a monad, which provides a rich algebraic structure to capture non-determinism and other side-effects.
 We show that our approach allows us to uniformly capture existing algorithms, develop new ones, and add optimizations.
 The latter perspective allows us to effortlessly translate the theory into practice: we provide a Haskell library implementing our general framework, and we show experimental results for two specific instances: non-deterministic and weighted automata.

 Automata learning is a technique that has successfully been applied in verification, with the automaton type varying depending on the application domain.
 Adaptations of automata learning algorithms for increasingly complex types of automata have to be developed from scratch because there was no abstract theory offering guidelines.
 This makes it hard to devise such algorithms, and it obscures their correctness proofs.
 We introduce a simple category-theoretic formalism that provides an appropriately abstract foundation for studying automata learning.
 Furthermore, our framework establishes formal relations between algorithms for learning, testing, and minimization.
 We illustrate its generality with two examples: deterministic and weighted automata.